-Integrated analysis apps (Galaxy, Jupyter and RStudio) run in a workspace Cloud Environment virtual Machine (VM).
-The diagram below illustrated the distinct components that make up your analysis app cloud environment.
-You can customize the ones in white boxes (note that software can only be customized for Jupyter).
+Integrated analysis apps (Galaxy, Jupyter and RStudio) run in a workspace Cloud Environment virtual machine (VM).
+The diagram below illustrates the distinct components that make up your analysis app cloud environment.
+You can customize the ones in white boxes.
+Note: Software can only be customized for Jupyter.

 Read on for more details about the customizable components.